2373 Donovan Road, Englewood,

 artists who create it (especially blues) and contribute to the

 I am 64 years old, I am well-traveled,

 and Ive raised three sons and have four grandchildren.

 I have been a working artist my entire life and I have an enormous

-the early years of the art show movement, and with 42 years of
+the early years of the art show movement, and with 50 years of

-I strive to continue the adventure.
+and I strive to continue the adventure.

 2373 Donovan Road